 Quick Answer

-How to file and prove an EEOC retaliation charge.
-Protected activities, what counts as adverse action, evidence you need, and filing deadlines.
+Punished for reporting discrimination?
+Learn how to file and prove an EEOC retaliation charge: protected activities, what counts as adverse action, the evidence you need, and 2026 filing deadlines.

 Reporting discrimination is protected.
 Punishing you for it is unlawful.
 Here's how to recognize, document, and report retaliation to the EEOC.